snikket-im/snikket-android/README.md

 Before you continue reading you should notice that the openPGP support in Conversations is marked as experimental.
 This is not because it will make the app unstable but because the fundamental concepts of PGP aren't ready for a widespread use.
 The way PGP works is that you trust Key IDs instead of XMPP- or email addresses.
 So in theory your contact list should consist of Public-Key-IDs instead of email addresses.
 But of course no email or xmpp client out there implements these concepts.
-Plus openPGG in the context of instant messaging has a couple of downsides.
-It is vulnerable for replay attacs, it is rather verbose, decryping and encrypting takes longer than OTR.
+Plus PGP in the context of instant messaging has a couple of downsides.
+It is vulnerable to replay attacs, it is rather verbose, decryping and encrypting takes longer than OTR.
 It is however asynchronous and works well with carbonated messages.

 To use openpgp you have to install the opensource app OpenKeychain (www.openkeychain.org) and then long press on the account in manage accounts and choose renew PGP announcement from the contextual menu.